HMPIWD/LUA-Files/README.md

 # LUA-Files
 My lua files for TeeWorlds.
-You should download an AllTheHaxx client to activate these files in-game, or buy Macho Client.
+You should buy Macho Client to use my lua files.

 !!!
 REAllY IMPORTANT !!!
 You should to download a library to use these lua files, or it wont work.